GKnirps/stublog-static/content/quotes/2022-11-28T20:43__wpe_stream_title.md

 published: false
 ---

-it's out 47,727th youtube subscriber special stream (we thought we'd be on 50k by now!)
+it's our 47,727th youtube subscriber special stream (we thought we'd be on 50k by now!)